qtzar/auth0-spring-security-mvc/README.md

 #### protected boolean isValidState(final HttpServletRequest req)

-By default, this library expects a Nonce value in the state query param as follows `state=nonce=B4AD596E418F7CE02A703B42F60BAD8F` where `xyz` is a randomly generated UUID.
+By default, this library expects a Nonce value in the state query param as follows `state=nonce={NONCE}` where `{NONCE}` is a randomly generated UUID like `B4AD596E418F7CE02A703B42F60BAD8F`.

-The NonceFactory can be used to generate such a nonce value.
-State may be needed to hold other attribute values hence why it has its own keyed value of `nonce=B4AD596E418F7CE02A703B42F60BAD8F`.
-For instance in SSO you may need an `externalCallbackUrl` which also needs to be stored down in the state param - `state=nonce=B4AD596E418F7CE02A703B42F60BAD8F&externalCallbackUrl=http://localhost:3099/callback`
+The `NonceFactory` can be used to generate such a nonce value.
+State may be needed to hold other attribute values hence why it has its own keyed value of `nonce={NONCE}`.
+For instance in SSO you may need an `externalCallbackUrl` which also needs to be stored down in the state param - `state=nonce={NONCE}&externalCallbackUrl=http://localhost:3099/callback`

 ## What is Auth0?